Where Does CBD Flower Come From?

 How CBD Flower Is Grown at California Blendz

-We grow organically, outdoors, and with intention.
+We source organically, outdoors, and with intention.
 Every plant starts from feminized seeds and is nurtured using regenerative, chemical-free practices.
-[Read more about how CBD flower is grown HERE]

 Our Organic Growing Principles: